dfranx/Portal2D/README.md

 # Portal2D
-This project is a simple game prototype.
-In this game you bounce off of walls and teleport around the map.
+Portal2D is a simple game prototype.
+The main mechanic of the game is to bounce off of the obstacles.
 Your goal is to get to the green platform.

-## Screenshots
+Various things could be added to this game in future.
+For example: moving platforms, spikes, more complex shapes, etc...
+The graphics is simple and it is just a placeholder.
+Also, quad tree could be implemented so that the line-line collision isnt checked with every single obstacle.

 ![portal2d.png](http://i.imgur.com/MZFZcK8.png)

-Player is a simple green circle while his path is shown with a blue lines.
-We move the player with left mouse button press.
-White platforms are normal stationary platforms.
-We win by getting on green platform.

-## Getting Started
+## Building
-These steps will show you how to build Portal2D on your machine.

-### Dependencies
-This project uses SFML for rendering.
-To get SFML on your computer you can visit this [link](https://www.sfml-dev.org/download.php).
-Portal2D uses *v2.4.2* because at the time of making it was the newest version.
+This project uses [SFML](https://www.sfml-dev.org) *v2.5*.

 ### Installing
 First, you need the source code: